 - Remove the mixture from the heat, stir in the rum, and allow the mixture to cool for about an hour.

 - Pour the liqueur into a sealable bottle or jar.
-Store the Pumpkin Pie liqueur in a cool location for 2-3 days to allow the flavors to all blend.
+Store the Pumpkin Pie liqueur in a cool location for 2-3 days to allow the flavors to blend.

 Vodka is the perfect alcohol for this pumpkin spice cocktail because it mixes well with almost anything and will blend in perfectly with the flavors.
 I've been using Tito's vodka for my cocktails lately because I think it has the perfect flavor.